sionpixley/delirium/README.md

 ## How to install Delirium CLI tool

-I currently do not provide any pre-built binaries for this tool.
+I currently do not provide any prebuilt binaries for this tool.
 In order to install the CLI, you will need to install Go first and then run this command after Go has been installed:

 `go install github.com/sionpixley/delirium/cmd/delirium@latest`